 For a variety of reasons, some adults don’t develop well-formed arches.
 This could result in a well-functioning, flexible flat foot.
 However, flat foot deformity–when the posterior tibial tendon becomes too weak to shape the arch–also results in fallen arches, and is more of a problem.

 Painful flexible flat feet can be addressed with custom shoe orthotics to stretch the Achilles tendon.
-Adult-acquired flat feet may require custom shoes or even walking boots, as well as physical therapy or surgery.
+Adult-acquired flat feet may require specialized shoes or even walking boots, as well as physical therapy or surgery.
+Some shoes can help with posterior tibial tendonitis.

 Does Arch Type Matter?